 Step 1: Cut a 12-inch circle from one side of the cardboard box.
 Cut out another circle from its inside that's eight inches in diameter, leaving you with a ring that's two inches thick on all sides.

-Step 2: Cut the wrapping paper into long, 2-inch thick strips.
+Step 2: Cut the wrapping paper into long, two-inch thick strips.

 Step 3: Wrap the strips around the cardboard, taping each end in place.
-Overlap them to ensure full cardboard coverage until the entire ring is covered.
+Overlap them to ensure the entire ring is covered.

 Step 4: Cut a three-foot length of wire ribbon and fold it in half to make a loop at one end.

-Step 5: Create a lark‘s head knot by hooking the ribbon loop through the center of the ring and folding it up over the front.
-Bring the loose ends up from the back, thread them through the loop over the top of the ring, and pull them tight.
+Step 5: Create a lark's head knot by hooking the ribbon loop through the center of the ring and folding it up over the front while folding the loose ends up over the back.
+Thread the loose ends through the loop at the top of the ring and pull them tight.

 Step 6: Tie the ends together in an overhand knot to finish your ribbon hanger.